romainlafarguette/romainlafarguette.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to the website of Romain Lafarguette (罗哲文), Ph.D., quantitative researcher (_quant_) at the Abu Dhabi Investment Authority (ADIA), the sovereign wealth fund of Abu Dhabi.

-I work in ADIA's "Q" team, where we develop systematic trading strategies, leveraging data science, statistics and machine learning.
+I work for ADIA's "Q" team, where we develop systematic trading strategies, leveraging big data, statistics and machine learning.

 I am specialized in:
 - Monetary and financial economics